AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 if mediasoup fails (wrong platform, no UDP ports, whatever), it falls back to P2P. the frontend hits `/api/v1/sfu-status` before joining and picks the right mode. so it never breaks — worst case you get the old P2P behavior.

+if a worker dies at runtime, it's automatically replaced after 2 seconds. rooms that were on the dead worker are lost, but the system stays up.

-**what this means for scaling:** a single instance handles ~50-100 concurrent rooms. to go beyond that you'd need: Redis as primary state store (not optional), Socket.IO Redis adapter for cross-instance event broadcasting, and sticky sessions so participants in the same room hit the same mediasoup worker.
+**what this means for scaling:** a single instance handles ~50-100 concurrent rooms. to go beyond that you'd need: Redis as the primary state store (not optional), sticky sessions so participants in the same room hit the same mediasoup worker, and a routing layer to pin SFU rooms to specific instances.
+The Socket.IO Redis adapter is already wired so cross-instance event broadcasting works — the missing piece is making Redis the source of truth instead of in-memory Maps.

 ## the E2E encryption part